christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Julius Caesar was elected Flamen Dialis (high priest of Jupiter) in his youth.
 He was anointed with oil (the unctio) which is functionally identical to the Hebrew meshiach (anointed) and the Greek christos.
 After his death he became Divus Soter ("Divine Savior").

+Mithridates means the same thing.
+The Sanskrit Mitra means ""Lord"—the same as Asura and Ahura.
+The Mitanni—the Indo-Aryan horse lords of Syria—used the same title in its earliest form: Mitra = Mitanni = Mi-it-ra = "Lord".
+The Mitanni worshipped the same Vedic gods as the Vedic—Mitra, Varuna, Indra, Nasatya.
+The title Mithras is the AS root plus "Lord".
+The title "Given by Mithra" means "Appointed by the Lord."
+The king is the chosen one—the anointed one.
+This is functionally identical to Christ (the Anointed One) and Caesar (the Divine Lord).
+Mithridates = Christ = Messiah = Caesar = Osiris = Asander.
+All are the same Dragon King title.

 The people who assumed this Jesus role were the brother and descendants of Ptolemy XII Auletes of Egypt aka Mark Antony aka King Herod aka Mithridates VI Eupator of Pontus.

 - Ptolemy of Cyprus (brother of Ptolemy XII Auletes) aka Julius Caesar aka Asander, King of Bosphorus aka Mithridates Chrestus.